sigurof/Git-Cheat-Sheet-Terminal/README.md

 <code> user@src > git remote add origin githuburl</code>

-Now we can check that the url was set correctly by typing the following and checking if the url is the same as what you typed in.
+To check that you typed the correct url, you can run the following, which will print the urls used for pushing and pulling.

 <code> user@src > git remote -v </code>